 1. Find an Email Signature Generator

 We decided to use WiseStamp for this article as it’s one of the most popular options available.
 It allows you to create an email signature with multiple design layouts in an easy-to-use platform for free.
-Navigate to WiseStamp.com (or your preferred signature generator) to start the process of creating a new signature for business email.
+Visit WiseStamp.com (or your preferred signature generator) to start the process of creating a new signature for business email.

-What to Include in Your Professional Email Signature
+2. Decide What to Include in Your Professional Email Signature

 Creating a professional email signature starts with deciding what to include.
 Consider how you can turn your signature into a marketing tool for your business—go beyond your name and basic contact info by incorporating your branding and add a call to action as well as links to your website and social media.